rampantdev/100-days-of-code/log.md

 #Python
 Found an error in a script I use at work that was checking on a partial match instead of an exact match, leading to bloated results.
 Debugged and fixed the error.

+### Day 11: May 5, 2017 - TCP/UDP connections
+#Python
+Learned how to create and teardown TCP connections both client and server.
+Also learned a little about how to send data over UDP.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)